Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Hacker101.md

 	Impact -- What can be done with the vulnerability?
 	Mitigation -- How is it fixed?
 	Affected assets -- Generally a list of affected URLs

+Severity
+	Base it on difficulty of exploitation and potential business impact Informational - Issue has no real impact
+	Low - The business impact is minimal
+	Medium - Potential to cause harm to users, but not revealing data High - Potential to reveal user data or aids in exploitation of other vulnerabilities Critical - High risk of personal/confidential data exposure, general system compromise, and other severe impacts to the business.